google/WebFundamentals/Pending/src/content/en/fundamentals/performance/critical-rendering-path/constructing-the-object-model.md

 ## TL;DR
 - Bytes → characters → tokens → nodes → object model.
-- 'HTML markup is transformed into a Document Object Model (DOM), CSS markup is transformed into a CSS Object Model (CSSOM).'
+- HTML markup is transformed into a Document Object Model (DOM), CSS markup is transformed into a CSS Object Model (CSSOM).
 - DOM and CSSOM are independent data structures.
 - Chrome DevTools Timeline allows us to capture and inspect the construction and processing costs of DOM and CSSOM.